-A curved penis refers to a noticeable bend or curve of the genitals.
 It is common for a penis to curve slightly, and it typically causes no problems.
-However, if a person has a significant penile curvature that causes pain or difficulty when having sex, they may wish to consider treatments to help straighten the penis.
+However, if a person has a penis curve that causes pain or difficulty when having sex, they may wish to consider treatments.

 The penis is the male sex organ, and its primary functions include reproduction and urination.
 As with any other body part, penises can vary in length, girth, and appearance.
 Some penises are completely straight when erect, while many others curve upward, downward, or to the side.